Ben Lowry: Northern Ireland like the rest of UK had been alone against Hitler - no wonder there was so much joy on VE Day

 But by then Churchill was clear in his mind what he was dealing with, calling Hitler “wicked”.

-There was after that that relentless clues as to Hitler’s nature, above all attacks on Jews on Kristallnacht in late 1938.
+There was after that that a relentless flow of hints as to Hitler’s nature, above all attacks on Jews on Kristallnacht in late 1938.

 It was more an accumulation of clues.
 As I say, therefore, de Valera was not alone in his blindness in the 1930s.
 Others like the former UK prime minister David Lloyd George and the abdicated king Edward VIII were the same.